 It can come as a shock and a real dent to your confidence.
-This is a natural reaction for a lot of guys.
-But it doesn’t have to.
-There are things you can do to stop it, and even re-grow it.
+This is a natural reaction for a lot of guys, but there are things you can do to stop it and even re-grow it.
 It is the 21st century after all.
 Here’s how you can tackle both the psychological effects of hair loss and the hair loss itself.

 How can hair loss affect men?

 The psychological effects of hair loss in men shouldn’t be understated.
 Losing your hair can have a considerable effect on your life.
-But why does hair loss cause distress?
-And how does hair loss affect a person?
+Why does hair loss cause distress and how does hair loss affect a person?

 It’s a change you don’t want and feel like you can’t stop